It is a severe type of skin cancer. It starts in cells that produce melanin (melanocytes), the pigment responsible for skin color.

 In rare cases, melanomas can form in parts of the body that are not covered by the skin, such as the eyes, mouth, genital region, and brain.

-To find melanoma early, when it is most treatable, it is important to examine the skin regularly.
+When it is most treatable, it is essential to examine the skin regularly to find melanoma early.

-Become familiar with moles and other skin lesions, so that you can identify any changes.
+Become familiar with moles and other skin lesions to identify any changes.

 The ABCDE chart showing the signs of skin cancer helps you recognize changes in moles.